maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

 ![display full function](images/display.png)

-When the RCX is in boot mode (no flex firmware, no user application), the bootloader runs a small fixed firmware.
+When the RCX is in boot mode (no flex firmware, no user application), the bootloader runs a small **fixed firmware**.
 This firmware also allows the user to select a slot with the _Prgm_ key and run and stop that with the _Run_ key.
-This runs one of the 5 fixed applications.
+This runs one of the 5 **fixed applications**.

-  1. RCX beeps, next motors A and C are powered
+  1. RCX beeps, next motors A and C are powered.

   2. Motors A and C are powered.
 While touch sensor 1 is pressed, A stops, while touch sensor 3 is pressed C stops.

-  3. If light sensor on port 2 sees light, motors A and C are on, if it sees dark they are off.
+  3. If light sensor on port 2 sees light, motors A and C are on, if it sees dark, they are off.

   4. Motors A and C are on for 3 seconds (robot moves), motor A is reversed for 3 seconds and then reversed again (robot turns ~ 360 degrees), finally both motors are reversed for 3 seconds (robot moves back).
 This is repeated 5 times.

   5. Motors A and C are powered, when touch sensor on port 1 is pressed: reverse for 1 second, turn, and forwards again.
+     This is a drive until collision with backing up.

 Also, in boot mode
  - The _View_ button is not working.
-   I think the view application is a sixth application, with a dedicated button (_View_) to start and stop it.
+   I think the view application happens to be the sixth application, with a dedicated button (_View_) to start and stop it.
 This application comes with the flex firmware.
    I assume the view apllication is part of the flex firmware and the not fixed firmware, because LEGO can now add other sensors/actuators